Acetaminophen’s effects on vaccines

 No one enjoys getting vaccines, but most of us do it anyway.
-“Vaccines are absolutely crucial to keep yourself, your children and those around you healthy,” said Katie Hepfer, DNP, C-PNP, clinical assistant professor at the Texas A&M College of Nursing.
+“Vaccines are important for keeping yourself, your children and those around you healthy,” said Katie Hepfer, DNP, C-PNP, clinical assistant professor at the Texas A&M College of Nursing.
 “Most health care providers know immunization schedules can be overwhelming to parents of young children.
-However, it is so important to keep yourself and your children up-to-date with your vaccinations.”
+However, it is important to keep yourself and your children up-to-date on vaccinations.”

 That advice leaves many parents—and even adults going to get the shot for themselves—wondering if there is a way to make it easier.